How to Migrate Your Magento Site to Google Cloud with Minimal Downtime

 Taking inventory of a Linux server before migration

-These are what you’ll need to gather from your current server:
+These are the items required from the current server:

 - Web server and version number